muratk5n/thirdwave/en/README.md

 ---

-For concentrating sunlight through a lens, no need for hard lens, even water will do.
+For concentrating sunlight through a lens, even water will do.

 1/3 KWatt is it?
 Wow